CenturyLinkCloud/APIDocs/Domain Name/list-domain-names.md

 <p><strong><em>This API is no longer supported and will no longer be available beginning November 15th, 2012</em></strong></p>

-This method retrieves the list of Domain Names that your account has registered with Tier 3.
+This method retrieves the list of Domain Names that your account has registered with .

 ## URL